dfinnis/Rubik/README.md

 In group 1 we fix the orientation of the corners, and place the middle layer edges into their slice (edges 8 - 11 in permutation 8 - 11).

 There are 1,082,565 possible combinations, and we reach all possible combinations after 10 moves.
-We can create a pruning table for these combinations in a similar process to group 0, associating each corner orientation and middle layer edge permutations with how many moves until group 2.
+We can create a pruning table for these combinations in a similar process to group 0, associating each corner orientation and middle layer edge permutation with how many moves until group 2.

 #### group 2